kubeflow/website/content/docs/other-guides/accessing-uis.md

 ## Google Cloud Platform (Kubernetes Engine)

-If you followed the guide to [deploying Kubeflow on GCP](/docs/gke/deploy/), Kubeflow is deployed with Cloud Identity-Aware Proxy (Cloud IAP) or basic authentication, and the Kubeflow landing page is accessible at a URL of the following pattern:
+If you followed the guide to [deploying Kubeflow on Google Cloud Platform (GCP)](/docs/gke/deploy/), Kubeflow is deployed with Cloud Identity-Aware Proxy (Cloud IAP) or basic authentication, and the Kubeflow landing page is accessible at a URL of the following pattern: